AmnaMazen/Control-RX200-with-python-demos-and-MoveIt/README.md

 We have two gropus: interbotix_arm and interbotix_gripper.
 We tested different goal state such as "Home" for "interbotix_arm" and "closed" for "interbotix_gripper".

 Now, we will test the available python demos.
-Remeber to set goal state to "sleep" before closing the "moveit" node.
+Remember to set goal state to "sleep" before closing the "moveit" node.

 ## Launch the real RX200 and control it using the Trossen python demos:
 Open new Terminal